GP2 Asia Series: Point system

+The one who drove the pole position to Saturday's races got two points.

 Fastest lap: 1 point in each race.
 Driver recording fastest lap has to drive 90% of race laps.
 The driver must also start the race from his allocated grid position and finish in the top ten of the race to be eligible for the fastest lap point.
 With this points system, the most points anyone can score in one round is 20 by claiming pole position, winning both races with the fastest lap in each race.

+Chassis

+From 2008 until 2010, the category used the GP2/05 chassis, produced by the Italian company Dallara, changing the chassis in 2011 to the GP2/11.
+Both chassis were produced in carbon fiber and were also used by the European GP2 Series.
+Both cars were powered by the same mechanical package: The French Mecachrome V8108 4.0 V8 engine, generating 620 hp (456 kW), coupled to a six-speed manual Hewland transmission.
+The cars had tires from Bridgestone (2008 to 2010) and Pirelli (2011).